keeptalking83/Hybrid-Text-Image-Vector-Recommender/README.md

 ## How It Works

 ### Text Embeddings
-The system uses LaBSE (Language-agnostic BERT Sentence Embedding) to convert product names and descriptions into dense vector representations.
-This model is specifically designed to work with multiple languages, including Turkish.
+The system uses Multilingual MiniLM-L12-v2 to convert product names and descriptions into dense vector representations.
+This lightweight model is specifically designed to work with multiple languages, including Turkish, and offers fast inference times.

 ### Image Embeddings
 Product images are processed using ResNet50, a deep convolutional neural network pre-trained on ImageNet.
 The final classification layer is removed to extract 2048-dimensional feature vectors.